FLG: Can you introduce yourself and your work?

 There are many exciting developments in the field of genomics at the moment.
 One example that we are part of is the Whole Genome Sequencing project, one of the most ambitious sequencing programmes ever undertaken – sequencing the entire genetic code of all 500,000 participants in the UK Biobank health research resource.
 Its long-term aim is to enable the scientific community to better understand, diagnose, treat and prevent life-changing diseases, such as cancer and diabetes.
 Collaborating with leading institutions is central to our approach of transforming drug discovery and development through genomics.

-FLG: Why did you decide to participate at the Festival of Genomics this year?
+FLG: Why did you decide to participate at the Festival of Genomics and Biodata this year?

 Paul will be joining us in Basel later this year at D4 Europe, where he’ll be discussing the current landscape of data driven drug development.
 To find out more about this event and to register to attend please go to www.d4-europe.com